 Gatherer of folk traditions

 Aside from these other interests, Kolberg devoted most of his life to researching folk culture.
-In 1839, he went on his first expedition around Mazowsze.
-He began documenting folk music, he created the graphic notation of many folk songs.
-He was the first ethnographer to divide Polish folklore into regions, which he described in his monumental work called The People: Their Customs, Way of Life, Language, Folktales, Proverbs, Rites, Witchcraft, Games, Songs, Music and Dances.
+In 1839, he went on his first expedition around Masovia.
+He began documenting folk music, creating the graphic notation of many folk songs.
+Kolberg was the first ethnographer to divide Polish folklore into regions, which he described in his monumental work called The People: Their Customs, Way of Life, Language, Folktales, Proverbs, Rites, Witchcraft, Games, Songs, Music and Dances.
 Between 1857 and 1890, he published 33 volumes of this work.
-His entire legacy includes 85 volumes, i.e. 39780 pages (the Oskar Kolberg Institute continues to publish more).
+His entire legacy includes 85 volumes, i.e. 39,780 pages (the Oskar Kolberg Institute continues to publish more).

-He attached great importance to faithful graphic notation.
+Kolberg attached great importance to faithful graphic notation.
 In his publications, which were for people to read and play at home, he also included notes for piano accompaniment.
-Kolberg relied on his own hearing; he didn't have a phonograph that might have helped him in his efforts to create accurate representations of folk melodies.
+He relied on his own hearing; he didn't have a phonograph that might have helped him in his efforts to create accurate representations of folk melodies.

-In 1871, he settled in Mogilany, and then Modlnica near Kraków, where he lived in the house owned by his friend, Józef Konopka – a land owner, a gatherer and publisher of folk songs:
+In 1871, Kolberg settled in Mogilany, and then Modlnica near Kraków, where he lived in the house owned by his friend, Józef Konopka – a land owner as well as a gatherer and publisher of folk songs:

-He was completely engrossed in his work and he limited his personal needs to a minimum; he was modest and silent, he did not want to cause trouble, he only cared for his scientific work.
-He travelled all across the country ‘for a gather’ as he put it, but at the same time he also stayed in touch with broad parts of the scientific community.
+He was completely engrossed in his work, and he limited his personal needs to a minimum; he was modest and silent; he did not want to cause trouble, he only cared for his scientific work.
+He travelled all across the country ‘for a gather’, as he put it, but at the same time, he also stayed in touch with broad parts of the research community.